The ultimate list of best things to do in Kaohsiung, Taiwan, so you don’t miss anything when visiting Asia’s hidden gem.

 While in Kaohsiung, you can also witness the Kaohsiung Central Park situated at the intersection of Zhongshan Rd and Wufu Rd in the city.

-There are many places to visit here such as the Literature Library, stroll by the Scenic Lake, Middle Island, Speech Square (where many elders are seen playing chess or having tea), Water Square (where tourists get to enjoy a 20-minute water dances every day), Hedgerow Labyrinth (Green Maze), and Outdoor Terrace.
+There are many places to visit here such as the Literature Library, stroll by the Scenic Lake, Middle Island, Speech Square (where many elders are seen playing chess or having tea), Water Square (where tourists get to enjoy a 20-minute water dance every day), Hedgerow Labyrinth (Green Maze), and Outdoor Terrace.

 6. What to see and do in Kaohsiung – Ruifeng Night Market